RolandGit95/FromSurface2DepthKedro/conf/README.md

 ## Specific experiment configuration

 Specific configurations are saved in seperate folders (for example in exp1/, exp2/ etc.).
 By using the --env flag (kedro run --env "folder-name"), the environment and its parameters/cataolg will override the existing in the base environment.

-## Find out more
-You can find out more about configuration from the [user guide documentation](https://kedro.readthedocs.io/en/stable/04_user_guide/03_configuration.html).